 picturesque market town with delicious local food and interesting history

-If getting out into nature is more your thing - why not take a trip just a short distance from the town to Hubbard's Hills?
+If getting out into nature is more your thing - on the edge of town walk to Hubbard's Hills.
 This steep-sided chalk valley is an Area of Outstanding Natural Beauty and is ideal for a free day out for all the family.

 highlight